Gen Z: You Want Them at Your Next Event

 3. Simplify and Deliver

-Just like technology and social media, we are in a fast-paced culture that thrives off the immediacy of all things.
+Just like technology and social media, we are in a fast-paced culture that thrives off the immediacy.
 Think about online ordering with Amazon.
 Did you ever think you’d live during a time where you could order pretty much anything you wanted online, AND have them delivered that same day?
-It might seem like a silly example in 2019, but I bet 15 years ago it would have been a foreign concept.
+It might seem obvious in 2019, but I bet 15 years ago it would have been a foreign concept.

 Gen Z wants to see things made simply and they want it clear and concise – no beating around the bush.
 Don’t tell them what you want, show them what you want.
 How is this practical at your nonprofit event?
 Something like a real-time view of how much is being raised at your event will motivate everyone to give.